hellosagar/android-interview-questions/README.md

 Thanks to Philipp Lackner for making a video on this - <a href="https://www.youtube.com/watch?v=skW4wSuXCe0">Link</a>

+## 6 Design pattern every android developer must know
+- Singleton
+- Factory
+- Builder
+- Facade
+- Dependency Injection
+- Adapter

+Thanks to Philipp Lackner for making a video on this - <a href="https://www.youtube.com/watch?v=4cCwuBsqfTI">Link</a>

 ## General Questions

 - Tell me about <a href="https://developer.android.com/jetpack">Jetpack Libraries </a>